 The William Ferris Pell Legacy Society

-Purchasing the Ticonderoga peninsula in 1820, William Ferris Pell began America's first private preservation effort.
-A little less than a century later in 1908, Stephen and Sarah Pell led America's first major restoration of its kind to restore the iconic Fort and open the Fort Ticonderoga Museum.
-Since the time of William Ferris Pell's defining act of preservation, careful planning has been a critical factor in making Fort Ticonderoga a reality for future generations.
+Purchasing the Ticonderoga peninsula in 1820, William Ferris Pell launched America’s first private preservation effort.
+A little less than a century later in 1908, Museum founders Stephen and Sarah Pell led America’s first major restoration of its kind to restore the iconic fort and open the Fort Ticonderoga Museum.
+Since the time of William Ferris Pell’s defining act of preservation, careful planning has been a critical factor in ensuring Fort Ticonderoga remains a national treasure for future generations.